What are investment banking M&A project names?

 Investment banking code names should be selected randomly and bear no relationship to the name of any company or industry that would permit a clever third party to see through the code name and identify the parties involved.
 An M&A project name should be arbitrary and exclusive.

-Thank you for reading the CFI guide to an M&A project name in investment banking M&A transactions.
+Thank you for reading this CFI guide to an investment banking M&A transaction.

-To keep learning and advancing your career, these additional resources will be a big help:
+To keep learning and advancing your career, these additional CFI resources will be a big help: